An affordable indoor/outdoor security camera for the no-frills set.

 Right away, we could tell this wasn’t going to be brain surgery.
-It shipped to us in basic packaging, nothing to cut open or fight with.
+It shipped to us in basic packaging, with nothing to cut open or fight with.
 Inside, the SimpliCam sat nestled atop its support stand, ready for us to dig in and power on our new gadget.
 We’ll admit it was nice not being inundated with lots of small parts and hardware as soon as we pulled the lid off the box.

 Bottom line?
 There’s really not much to assemble here.
 If you’re planning for this camera to stay indoors, you can just slide on that sturdy support stand, and suddenly your camera can go pretty much anywhere you want it to go (within reason, obviously; you do have a power cord to contend with and Wi-Fi coverage to worry about).